Kau5h1K/Kau5h1K.github.io/_posts/2019-04-15-movie-similarity.md

 tags: [ Project, python, pandas, Cleaning Data, hierarchy, clustering, dendrogram, cosine-similarity, Natural Language Processing, NLP, Tokenize, Stem, SnowballStemmer, KMeans, TfidfVectorizer, regex, topical similarity]
 date: 2019-04-15
 excerpt: "Natural Language Processing (NLP) is an exciting field of study for data scientists where they develop algorithms that can make sense out of conversational language used by humans. <br/>
-In this Project, I have used NLP to find the degree of similarity between movies based on their plots available on IMDb and Wikipedia."
+In this Project, I aim to use NLP to find the degree of similarity between movies based on their plots available on IMDb and Wikipedia."
 comments: True
 project: True
 ---